-The comparison of aerial images taken at different times is a quick and cost-effective way to detect landscape changes.
-In the WBS module Remote Sensing, changes in approximately 7000 sites representing biotopes of national importance are investigated by comparisons between past and recent aerial images.
-An early-warning system enables federal and cantonal offices for the environment to identify positive and negative changes and, if necessary, to initiate measures.
+The comparison of aerial images taken at different times is a cost-effective way to detect landscape changes.
+In the WBS module Remote Sensing, changes in approximately 7000 sites representing all biotopes of national importance are investigated in this way.
+An early-recognition system enables federal and cantonal offices for the environment to identify positive and negative changes and, if necessary, to initiate measures.

 The interpretation of changes is carried out manually by comparing the two images using a 3D screen.
-The data illustrate and quantify both negative processes (e.g. shrub encroachment due to land-use abandonment), as well as positive developments following regeneration measures or adapted management regimes.
+The data quantify both negative processes (e.g. shrub encroachment due to land-use abandonment), as well as positive developments following nature conservation measures.

-Two slightly different protocols are used to evaluate the state and the evolution on aerial images, both reproducibles and allowing the spatial differentiation of changes within sites.
+Two slightly different protocols are used to evaluate accuratly the evolution on aerial images, both reproducibles and allowing the spatial differentiation of changes within sites.
 For dry grasslands, raised bogs and fens, amphibian spawning sites and alpine floodplains, a 50m x 50m grid was laid over each site.
-Within each grid cell, simple indicators such as the percentage cover of open soil/water/woody plants, as well as the type of woody plants (e.g. single trees, linear tree structures, groups of trees) and the occurence of infrastructure elements are visually estimated.
+Within each grid cell, simple indicators such as the percentage cover of woody plants and the occurence of infrastructure like roads ans buildings are visually estimated.

-For riparian and lakeside floodplains as well as for river deltas of national importance, the interpretation is based on formations rather than a grid, with the assessment of categories such as gravel banks without vegetation, and different riparian forest types.
+For riparian and lakeside floodplains as well as for river deltas of national importance, the interpretation is based on formations, with the assessment of categories like gravel banks without vegetation, and different riparian forest types.
 The interpretation of each site is repeated every six years.

 The cantons have access to the aerial photo interpretation data and the early-recognition system via the Virtual Data Centre (VDC).